Have questions? We're here.

 • 13-day Inca Pathways is the ultimate Peru adventure that visits Lake Titicaca (at 3,812 meters, 12,507 ft) before traveling to Cusco, the Sacred Valley and culminating in the 4-day Inca Trail trek.

 The 5-day Inca Trail Express lets you independently explore Cusco and other Inca relics.
 But, you will need to acclimatize on your own for at least a few days at high altitude (preferably doing some hiking) before joining us for the hike and an extra day at Machu Picchu.
 This is required in order to acclimatize to the altitude because hikers will have greater difficulties and greater chances of symptoms of altitude sickness on the trail.
-Altitude sickness can be serious, and it's important to learn the symptoms and prepare by previously spending time at altitude.
+Altitude sickness can be serious, and it's important to know the symptoms and prepare by previously spending time at altitude.

-Trail.
-For those less initiated in the arts of camping, a few weekend trips near home are strongly suggested to get accustomed to life in the great outdoors.
+It is generally accepted that anyone who is accustomed to hiking and camping (i.e. walking for several hours and then sleeping in tents) can hike the Inca Trail.
+For those less accustomed to camping, a few weekend trips near home are strongly suggested to get acquainted with life in the great outdoors.
 Hiking the Inca Trail should be a highlight of a trip, and travelers should have an idea of what they are getting themselves into before setting out.
-We have had nearly all ages on our high altitude treks, from 8 to 75.
-The right state of mind and several weekend day hikes near home can make all the difference!
+We have had nearly all ages on our high-altitude treks, from 8 to 75.
+The right state of mind and several weekend day hikes near home, oftentimes with a weighted backpack to make your lungs work, can make all the difference!

 Trip Details

 The appeal of this particular trek is the stunning combination of Inca ruins, magnificent mountains, exotic vegetation and extraordinary ecological variety.
 The trail goes over high passes with unforgettable views, through cloud forest, and finally into subtropical vegetation.
 Over 250 species of orchid have been counted in the Machu Picchu Historic Sanctuary, as well as numerous rare birds, animals, reptiles.
 Several species on this hike are also considered to be in danger of extinction.
-Peter Frost (author of exploring Cusco) reported seeing a pair of spectacled bears.
+Peter Frost (author of Exploring Cusco) reported seeing a pair of spectacled bears.

 Woman interacting with llamas in Machu Picchu